-Burns notes that New Jersey saw a record-breaking voter turnout in the 2020 general election — about 72% of all registered voters — and wants to keep that momentum going.
+New Jersey saw a record-breaking number of ballots cast in the 2020 general election — 4.64 million — and Burns wants to keep that momentum going.

 Election officials and voting rights activists are already asking voters to get ready for this year’s elections.
 And that includes paying attention to key dates.
 NJ Spotlight News and Votebeat looked at some of the things election officials say doing now can help make sure the voting experience goes smoothly.
 And remember, the COVID-19 pandemic may force changes in these key dates.